henkaku-center/henkaku-wiki/notes/on_boarding_mobile.md

 		- Tap "Sign" on the bottom right to connect your wallet, and "Message: Verify account ownership" is displayed.
 		- If the message "Wallet Connected!" appears, the connection is complete.
 	- **How to get HENKAKU token**
-	  - You can setup the following SettingApp.
+	  - You can set from the following SettingApp.
     [Setting App](/en/https://shiniri.vercel.app/)
     ---
 	  - Manual setting is as follows;